Chartwell: 1939 to 1965

-After VE Day, the Churchills first returned to Chartwell on 18 May 1945, to be greeted by what the horticulturalist and garden historian Stefan Buczacki describes as, "the biggest crowd Westerham had ever seen".
-But military victory was rapidly followed by political defeat as Churchill lost the June 1945 general election.
+Following VE Day, the Churchills first returned to Chartwell on 18 May 1945, to be greeted by what the horticulturalist and garden historian Stefan Buczacki describes as, "the biggest crowd Westerham had ever seen".
+But military victory was rapidly followed by political defeat as Churchill lost the July 1945 general election.
 He almost immediately went abroad, while Clementine went back to Chartwell to begin the long process of opening up the house for his return—"it will be lovely when the lake camouflage is gone".
 Later that year, Churchill again gave thought to selling Chartwell, concerned by the expense of running the estate.
 A group of friends, organised by Lord Camrose, raised the sum of £55,000 which was passed to the National Trust allowing it to buy the house from Churchill for £43,800.
 The excess provided an endowment.
 The sale was completed on 29 November.
 For payment of a rent of £350 per annum, plus rates, the Churchills committed to a 50-year lease, allowing them to live at Chartwell until their deaths, at which point the property would revert to the National Trust.
 Churchill recorded his gratitude in a letter to Camrose in December 1945, "I feel how inadequate my thanks have been, my dear Bill, who (...) never wavered in your friendship during all these long and tumultuous years".

 In 1953, Chartwell became Churchill's refuge once more when, again in office as prime minister, he suffered a debilitating stroke.
 At the end of a dinner held on 23 June at 10 Downing Street, for the Italian Prime Minister Alcide De Gasperi, Churchill collapsed and was barely able either to stand or to speak.
 On the 25th, he was driven to Chartwell, where his condition deteriorated further.
 Churchill's doctor Lord Moran stated that "he did not think the Prime Minister could possibly live over the weekend".
 That evening Colville summoned Churchill's closest friends in the press, Lord Beaverbrook, Lord Camrose and Brendan Bracken who, walking the lawns at Chartwell, agreed to try to ensure a press blackout to prevent any reporting of Churchill's condition.
 Colville described the outcome, "They achieved the all but incredible success of gagging Fleet Street, something they would have done for nobody but Churchill.
 Not a word of the Prime Minister's stroke was published until he casually mentioned it in the House of Commons a year later".
 Secluded and protected at Chartwell, Churchill made a remarkable recovery and thoughts of his retirement quickly receded.
 During his recuperation, Churchill took the opportunity to complete work on Triumph and Tragedy, the sixth and final volume of his war memoirs, which he had been forced to set aside when he returned to Downing Street in 1951.